lyuben1337/LimasAssist/README.md

-# Welcome to Sitmobile 👋
+# Welcome to LimasAssist 👋

 This is an Android/iOS app for communication with [Sitman](https://gitlab.schulen-leipzig.de/apps/sitman)